Universal Credit is a payment for working age people to help with living costs.

 Mixed age couples will normally have to claim Universal Credit until they've both reached pension age.

 Universal Credit is paid monthly by Jobcentre Plus.
-You need to make your claim on-line.
+You make your claim on-line.

 Universal Credit replaces: